wp_localize_script()WP 2.2.0

 ] );

-Note that you must add 'before' as a third parameter.
+Note that you need to add 'before' as the third parameter.

 console.log( myScriptData.param_one ); // "some value"